CSB5/lofreq/commands.md

     lofreq call -f ref.fa -o vars.vcf aln.bam

-If you also want to call indels add `--call-indels` to the parameter list (note, this requires special preprocessing of your data).
+If you also want to call indels add `--call-indels` to the parameter list.
+Note, this requires that your BAM file contains indel qualities (automatically added by GATK's BQSR or with `lofreq indelqual`)

 <!-- FIXME preprocessing needs separate article-->